 ou've come a long way already, having heard the history of marriage, the order of headship, reconciliation, and how to carry out your duties.
 In the next several lessons we'll touch on topics that are the biggest causes of conflict in marriage.
-I don't want you to see this as looking at marriage pessimistically, but rather arming yourself against the evil one, because we are not unaware of his schemes.
+We take these things up not because you should view marriage pessimistically, but rather because you should arm yourselves against the evil one, for we are not unaware of his schemes.

 The first area of conflict we'll hit is money, or more broadly speaking, mammon, which includes both money and possessions.
 Now having mammon is not a problem.
 No one ever went to hell for being well off.
-But when you put mammon and your sinful flesh together in the same room it's like seating Uncle Tony and Aunt Catherine together at your wedding reception.
-(There goes the security deposit, and I hear they still haven't gotten the blood out of the carpet).
-The sinful flesh and mammon aren't a good match because 1) the sinful flesh is selfish and sees mammon as a means to gratify its desires, and 2) the sinful flesh will trust anything except Jesus, and when you take Jesus off the table then mammon seems to offer the most security.
+But when you put mammon and your sinful flesh together in the same room it's like seating Uncle Tony and Aunt Catherine together at the wedding reception.
+(There goes the security deposit.)
+The sinful flesh and mammon aren't a good match because 1) the sinful flesh is selfish and sees mammon as a means to gratify its desires, and 2) the sinful flesh will trust anything except Jesus, and mammon seems to offer the most security.

-Now if one would like to make the problem of sinful-flesh-plusmammon even worse, all anyone would have to do is exactly what you've already done: put two sinful fleshes in the same room with each other and then share the mammon.
-Let's apply this dastardly situation to the two problems mentioned and sort through them.
+Now if one would like to make the problem of sinfulflesh-plus-mammon even worse, all anyone would have to do is exactly what you've already done: put two sinful fleshes in the same room with each other and then share the mammon.
+Let's apply this situation to the two problems mentioned and sort through them.